unrealcv/unrealcv/README.md

  - A set of new commands for camera control and object manipulation, please refer to [command system](https://docs.unrealcv.org/en/latest/reference/commands.html) for more details.

 ## How to install UnrealCV
-To install the UnrealCV Server, you need:
+To install the UnrealCV `Server`, you need:
 1. Download the source code and place it on the ``Plugin`` folder of a C++ UE project.
 2. Launch the C++ project with Visual Studio, UnrealCV will be compiled at the same time.
 Note that visual studio version should be compatible with your [UE version](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine).
 3. To check the success installation of UnrealCV, you can run ``vget /unrealcv/status`` in the console (Press **`** to display the console).

-To install the UnrealCV Client, just run:
+To install the UnrealCV `Client`, just run:
 ``pip install unrealcv``

 > **🚩 Note:** More pre-built UE binaries with UnrealCV can be found in the [UnrealZoo](http://unrealzoo.site/).